derek-knox/Coding-For-Designers/book/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 </html>
 ```

 This is the most structurally simple, complete, and valid HTML a browser uses.
 Let's walk through each tag using *comments* to clarify each tag's purpose.
 We saw earlier that JavaScript uses the `//` character sequence for comments.
 HTML uses the `<!---->` sequence where the actual comment rests in the middle of the dashes.
 Just take note that each language may have a uniqe approach to comments, but the purpose is the same.
 Yes, it would be ideal if all languages used the same character sequence for denoting comments.
 It's not a perfect world.
+Sad face.

 ```markup
 <!-- Tell the browser the document type - we only care about html -->